Banking, Money and Taxes in Russia

 Opening a bank account

-Most banks require a copy of your passport and visa, a minimum cash deposit, and some banks require a letter from your employer and proof of residence.
+Most banks require a copy of an expat's passport and visa, a minimum cash deposit, and some banks require a letter from an employer and proof of residence.

-Choose the branch at which you open your account carefully, as you may have to return to this entity specifically to manage your account operations.
+Expats should choose the branch at which they open their account carefully, as they may have to return to this entity specifically to manage account operations.

 ATMs and credit cards